popphp/docs/user_guide/views.rst

     </html>

 As mentioned before, the benefit of using file-based templates is you can fully leverage PHP within the script file.
-Of course, one common thing that can be utilized when using file-based templates is file includes.
+One common thing that can be utilized when using file-based templates is file includes.
 This helps tidy up your template code and makes script files easier to manage by re-using template code.
 Here's an example that would work for the above script:

 **header.phtml**